-Beginning October 8, 2008, Quanta may redeem for cash some or all of the 4.5% Notes at the principal amount thereof plus accrued and unpaid interest.
-The holders of the 4.5% Notes may require Quanta to repurchase all or some of their notes at the principal amount thereof plus accrued and unpaid interest on October 1, 2008, 2013 or 2018, or upon the occurrence of a fundamental change, as defined by the indenture under which we issued the notes.
+2018, or upon the occurrence of a fundamental change, as defined by the indenture under which Quanta issued the notes.
 Quanta must pay any required repurchases on October 1, 2008 in cash.
 For all other required repurchases, Quanta has the option to deliver cash, shares of its common stock or a combination thereof to satisfy its repurchase obligation.
 If Quanta were to satisfy any required repurchase obligation with shares of its common stock, the number of shares delivered will equal the dollar amount to be paid in common stock divided by 98.5% of the market price of Quanta s common stock, as defined by the indenture.
 The right to settle for shares of common stock can be surrendered by Quanta.
 The 4.5% Notes carry cross-default provisions with Quanta s other debt instruments exceeding \$10.0 million in borrowings, which includes Quanta s existing credit facility.

-As of March 31, 2007, Quanta had \$143.8 million aggregate principal amount of 3.75% convertible subordinated notes due 2026 (3.75% Notes) outstanding.
+As of June 30, 2007, Quanta had \$143.8 million aggregate principal amount of 3.75% convertible subordinated notes due 2026 (3.75% Notes) outstanding.
 The resale of the notes and the shares issuable upon conversion thereof was registered for the benefit of the holders in a shelf registration statement filed with the SEC.
 The 3.75% Notes mature on April 30, 2026 and bear interest at the annual rate of 3.75%, payable semi-annually on April 30 and October 30, until maturity.